Roberto Goizueta: Career

-Goizueta also sat on the Board of Directors for various companies, including SunTrust Banks, the Ford Motor Company, Sonat Inc and the Eastman Kodak Company.
+Goizueta also sat on the boards of directors for various companies, including SunTrust Banks, the Ford Motor Company, Sonat Inc and the Eastman Kodak Company.
 He was well known for his business rivalry with fellow businessman Roger Enrico, CEO of PepsiCo, during his tenure as Coke's CEO.

 Philanthropy

 Roberto Goizueta established the Goizueta Foundation, with a goal to support educational and charity institutions in 1992.
 "The purpose of the Goizueta Foundation is to assist organizations that empower individuals and families through educational opportunities to improve the quality of their lives."

 In 1994, after a $10 million gift from the Robert W. Woodruff Foundation, the Board of Trustees at Emory University in Atlanta, Georgia, named its business school after Roberto Goizueta.
 The school grants BBAs, MBAs, and PhDs in business.
 Emory University has an extensive history with Coca-Cola.
 In 1899, Methodist Bishop Warren Candler's brother Asa Candler was elected to Emory's Board of Trustees and was a generous patron of the university.

 In January 1999, the estate of Goizueta pledged $20 million to Emory University.